SC-900 Preparation Details

 Describe what is Azure Active Directory

-Describe Azure AD identities (users, devices, groups, service principals/applications)
+Describe Azure AD identities

 Describe Azure AD identity types

-Describe what hybrid identity is
+Describe hybrid identity

 The concept of hybrid identities

-Describe the different external identity types (Guest Users)
+Describe the different external identity types

 Describe the types of external identities